 7. Beware the Sensitive Child

 Fun and mayhem as the crumblies attempt to keep a tiny tot entertained.
-How quickly a baby becomes an independent – not to say opinionated – human being!
+How quickly a baby becomes an independent – not to say opinionated – little madam!
 Granny Smith puts us across her knee.

 8. The Wrong Words